-Because of the high voltage and high current used by microwave ovens, be aware that repairing this appliance poses a substantial risk for injury or death if precautions are not taken.
+Because of the high voltage and high current used by microwave ovens, be aware that repairing this appliance poses a substantial risk of injury or death if safety precautions are not taken.
 You should always unplug the microwave before you attempt any disassembly.
-Since high voltage capacitors used in microwaves may retain a charge even after the microwave has been unplugged, we recommend that only experienced professionals access and replace internal components.
+Since high-voltage microwave capacitors may retain a charge even after the microwave has been unplugged, we recommend that only experienced professionals access and replace internal components.

 A fuse is an electrical device that prevents too much current from passing through an electrical circuit.
-These are usually sacrificial components, meaning that they are damaged after being tripped and cannot be re-used.
+These are usually sacrificial components, meaning that they are damaged after being tripped and cannot be re-used when a microwave blows fuses.
 Microwaves usually contain several types of fuses for safe operation.
 A main fuse or line fuse is a fuse that will cut the flow of electricity if too much current passes through it.
 Conversely, a thermal fuse will prevent electrical flow if the fuse is heated to a specific temperature.

 Before you replace a fuse, it is a good idea to test the part to make sure it is actually the cause of your problem.
-You can use a multimeter to test the part for continuity.
-A continuity test will determine if a continuous electrical path is present in the fuse.
-Before you begin, make sure the microwave is unplugged, but since high voltage capacitors used in microwaves may retain a charge even after the oven has been unplugged, it is recommended to discharge the capacitor before servicing.
-You can do this be placing a screwdriver blade across each set of capacitor terminals.
+You can use a multimeter to test the part for continuity if your microwave keeps blowing the fuse.
+A continuity test will determine if a continuous electrical path is present in the microwave fuse.
+Before you begin, make sure the microwave is unplugged, but since high-voltage capacitors used in microwaves may retain a charge even after the oven has been unplugged, it is recommended to discharge the capacitor before servicing.
+You can do this by placing a screwdriver blade across each set of capacitor terminals.
 You should avoid touching the blade when doing this.

 Once you have removed the fuse from the microwave, touch the probes of your multimeter to each terminal of the part.
 If the meter reading shows zero ohms of resistance, the fuse has continuity.
 If the meter’s needle does not move, or the digital display does not change significantly, there is no continuity, which means the fuse has blown and will need to be replaced.